pandavsky/BHA_DocumentationSite/_posts/2016-04-08-personal-project-1.md

 *Exploring scenarios;*

 - How does the sake song yeast work?
-- Designing products used Sake song yeast
+- Designing scenarios and/or products made from Sake song yeasts

 #### Proccess